avenirer/WoWpi-Guild/README.md

 == Changelog ==

+= 1.3.9 =
+* Other bugs fixed.
+Really sorry about this.
+Thank you, Jesse Meese.
 = 1.3.8 =
 * Fixed roster images for classes and specs and roles in different languages than english
 * Small fixes related to where the images are saved and some changes to image names themselves